Last updated on 07.12.2022

 - We will send you newsletters about the work of openPetition (if you have agreed).

-- We occasionally send you petition recommendations from collaborating partner NGOs (if you have consented to this).
+- We may occasionally send you petition recommendations from cooperating partner NGOs (if you have agreed to this).

 - We enable the petitioner to generate and download signature lists with all signatures and collective forms.